SpikeyCNS/spikey/README.md

 amount of code using numpy.
 Numpy also scales better than pure python.

 Find a [usage example here](#Getting-Started).
 In order to create a custom part, see [extending functionality](#Extending-Functionality).
-[Implementation here.](https://github.com/SpikeyCNS/spikey/tree/documentation/spikey/snn).
+[Network part implementations here.](https://github.com/SpikeyCNS/spikey/tree/master/spikey/snn).

 ### Game